Return to First Part of Chapter

 As quoted above, s.15(1) of the SPPA allows a tribunal to override most civil evidence law principles.
 However s.15(2) and (3) do preserve some important evidence principles and rules:

-SPPA s.15(2)Thus, rules of "privilege", and any statutory rules which make evidence inadmissible or otherwise limit its use are still applicable under the SPPA.
+SPPA s.15(2)Thus, rules of "privilege", and any statutory rules (ie. rules spelled out within legislation) which make evidence inadmissible or otherwise limit its use are still applicable under the SPPA.

 Nothing is admissible in evidence at a hearing,